Brayley Reynolds

-Arthur Brayley Reynolds (born 30 May 1935) is a Welsh former professional footballer.
+Arthur Brayley Reynolds (30 May 1935 – 4 September 2023) was a Welsh professional footballer.

 Club career

 Born in Blackwood, Reynolds began his career playing for Lovell's Athletic, where his performances persuaded Cardiff City to sign him for a fee of £2,500.
 After impressing in the club's reserve side, he was handed his Football League debut in October 1956 during a 4–1 defeat to Leeds United.
 He went on to make over 50 appearances for the side but was unable to establish himself as a first team regular due to a series of injuries.
 In May 1959 he left to join South Wales rivals Swansea Town for £6,000, scoring 16 goals in all competitions during his first season at the Vetch Field.

 During the 1961–62 season, Reynolds scored his highest goal tally in a season with 18 in all competitions and finished as the club's top scorer for a second time two years later, during the 1963–64 season.
 He spent 6 years at the club before moving into non-league football in 1965.